iNamek/.github.io/index.md

 My doctoral thesis at Karolinska Institutet focused on the efficacy and processes of change in Acceptance and Commitment Therapy (ACT) for longstanding pain.
 Since then, my research has centred on psychometric evaluation of self-report questionnaires in chronic pain and healthcare contexts, the evaluation of behavioural and digital behavioural interventions in clinical settings, and projects examining relationships between organisational and individual factors among healthcare personnel, as well as the relationships between individual factors and symptoms in Post COVID-19, and Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS).

 Currently I am exploring a move towards research on applied clinical AI-based solutions, non-technical AI safety, and more theoretically oriented questions relevant to the field of artificial intelligence.
-As a side quest, I'm also exploring potential research gaps in the field of conspiracy theories/conspiratorial thinking in the field of healthcare and wellness.
+As a side quest, I'm also exploring potential research gaps in the field of conspiracy theories/conspiratorial thinking in healthcare and wellness.

 ---